Showdown with Khattar government, farmers gherao Karnal secretariat | Politics

 Party spokesperson Randeep Surjewala said Prime Minister Narendra Modi should shed his "ego and arrogance" and withdraw the three "black laws'' over which farmers have been protesting for months.

-Earlier, as the mahapanchayat began in Karnal, the local administration invited 11 farm leaders for talks.
+Earlier, as the Karnal mahapanchayat began in the morning, the local administration invited 11 farm leaders for talks.

 Three hours later, they announced that the administration had not agreed to the demands -- and then thousands of farmers headed on foot towards the secretariat.